 This Induction friendly version of their ever-popular lemony chicken dish is slightly changed.
 The original dish has potato wedges, so I always substitute rutabaga or turnip wedges to keep the carbs reasonably low.
-I did not included the root vegetables in the nutritional info below as I don’t always include them, and vary the vegetables I use based on what I have on hand.
+I did not include the root vegetables in the nutritional info below as I don’t always include them in the pan.
+I tend to vary the vegetables I use based on what I have on hand.
 So be sure to calculate the veggies you add (and consume) over and above what I consider to be the base recipe of onion, garlic and tomatoes.
 If you have family that are not on Atkins, I would definitely use a few wedges of potato for them, as they soak up those tasty pan juices like a sponge and are sooooooo tasty.

 My rendition is very close to the inspirational dish from Hedary’s, though I must confess, not QUITE as good.
 This meal is easy to prepare and the oven basically does the work for you!
 Gives a whole new meaning to “Set it & forget it”. :)

 Other tasty low-carb dishes can be at your fingertips in Jennifer Eloff’s latest cookbook series.
 For a preview of what awaits you, check it out: Low Carbing Among Friends.
 Jennifer and a number of other iconic chefs including George Stella have collaborated on a collection of delectable entrees, salads, vegetable sides and salad recipes you’ll definitely want to try!
 There are even a few of MY recipes included!
 You can order your copies of Low Carbing Among Friends Vols.
 1-5 (vols 6 & 7 are underway!) at Amazon or at: http://amongfriends.us/

 DISCLAIMER: I receive no remuneration for this promotion nor for the inclusion of my recipes therein.
 I promote them because they are GREAT cookbooks any low-carber would be happy to add to their kitchen arsenal.